microsoft/fluentui/specs/makeStyles.md

 ### Impact on bundle size

-What is the impact on bundle side having all the expanded styles in bundle?
+What is the impact on bundle size having all the expanded styles in bundle?
+Can we hash property keys (`display`,`display:hover`)?